mjpizz/skyper/README.md

 });
 ```

-Give a callback if you want to know about issues starting or accepting the call:
+Give a callback if you want to know about issues starting or confirming the call:

 ```javascript
 var skyper = require("skyper");